Arthur Conan Doyle

 Early Life

-A renowned English author, Arthur Conan Doyle, was born on the 22nd of May in 1859, in Edenborough, Scotland.
-His father, Charles Altamont Doyle, was an artist, while his mother, Mary Doyle, was a homemaker.
-Despite her domesticity, she shared a passion for reading with her husband.
-Initially, the family spent quality time, but later, Charles’s alcoholism pushed the family toward hard times with the resultant loss of a happy union.
-Following the misfortune, the family got scattered in 1864, while the children shared accommodation with one of their aunts.
+Arthur Conan Doyle was born on the 22nd of May in 1859 in Edinburgh, Scotland.
+He is known as one of the most renowned English authors.
+His father, Charles Altamont Doyle, was an artist, and his mother, Mary Doyle, was a homemaker.
+Mary shared a passion for reading along with her husband despite being a homemaker.
+In the early years, the family spent quality time, but later, Charles’s alcoholism pushed the family toward hard times with the resultant loss of a happy union.
+Following the misfortune, the family was scattered in 1864.
+Later the children shared accommodation with one of their aunts.

 Education